PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 repair now uses the shared rank-4 shape policy and is the thirteenth pure rewrite owned here; its AST is likewise unchanged.
 Backward liveness pruning of generated forward lines is also owned here and accepts explicit public input and output variable names instead of consulting graph state.
-Direct fixtures fix each
-rewrite's representative success form and unmatched-source no-op behavior.
+ExportedProgram's direct-Conv channel-first Add-target repair is also owned here; it recognizes only a declared Conv block, its input-channel count, the exact Add/ReLU chain, and a nearby direct consumer before changing the static target.
+Its AST is unchanged from the exporter implementation.
+Direct fixtures fix each rewrite's representative success form and unmatched-source no-op behavior.
 Graph-aware GatherND boundary repair is deliberately not mixed into this pure source-rewrite boundary.
 It lives in the Torch-free